 First, there is the name.
 We all know what a record store is.
 Record Store Day was created to celebrate them — the neighborhood bricks-and-mortar independent music retailer — not any particular music delivery format.
 The Cassette Store Day promotion aspires to be equally cool, but fails for the same reason the "Jerk Store" rejoinder failed in The Comeback episode of Seinfeld: no one knows what a Cassette Store is, or if any exist.

 Consider raison d'etre.
 Why did tapes thrive for a time?
 The advantage of the cassette over any other competing physical format was portability.
 That advantage was obliterated by the audio CD, and then they were both rendered obsolete by weightless digital.
-The original tape-playing Sony Walkman is long gone, and tape decks and CD players have been displaced in new vehicles by iPod/USB ports.
+The original tape-playing Sony Walkman is long gone, and tape decks and CD players have been displaced in new automobiles by iPod/USB ports.
 What is the market for new cassette titles?

 As a result, let's look at market impact.
 Physical album sales declined 13% between 2011 and 2012.
 (Source: Neilsen Soundscan).
 While estimated cassette sales quadrupled in the same time period, they still accounted for 0.1% (one tenth of one percent) of the market share for album sales in 2012.
 Cassette sales peaked in 1988 (25 years ago!) and bottomed out in 2005.
 A Cassette Day sales bump would produce an insignificant change in a dying sector.